 All students in the master’s in public health online pay the same tuition regardless of residency.
 Students can complete the MPH in 21 months.
 Admission requires a bachelor’s degree in any academic discipline, a minimum 3.0 GPA, and no GRE.

-Simmons University is regionally accredited by the New England Commission on Higher Education (NECHE).
+Simmons College is regionally accredited by the New England Commission of Higher Education (NECHE), formerly known as the New England Association of Schools and Colleges Commission on Higher Education (NEASC-CIHE).

 24. Andrews University